longluu/LLM-NER-clinical-text/README.md

 # 3. Training setup
 ## 3.1 Environment
 Here I use Python version 3.9.2.
 All the dependencies are listed in requirements.txt.
+You also need to install the repo as a package `pip install -e .`.

 ## 3.2 Run the code
 An example to run the training code is